Ice Maker Water Leak Repair for Samsung RF28T5001SR French Door Refrigerator

 Step 11: Restore Water and Power Supply

 Turn on the water supply valve slowly to pressurize the system gradually.
 Check all connection points for leaks before replacing the rear access panel.
-Restore electrical power to the Samsung RF28T5001SR and allow the unit to stabilize for 30 minutes before testing ice maker operation.
+Restore electrical power to the Samsung RF28T5001SR and allow the unit to stabilize for 30 minutes before testing the ice maker operation.
 The initial fill cycle should begin automatically within 2-3 hours of power restoration.

 Step 12: Test and Calibrate Ice Maker Function